drewdearing/rankBot/README.md

 !league service braacket <braacket_id>
 ```

 That's all that's required to start pulling data!
-To fill your league's database with the current ranking data use `update`.
+To fill your league's database with the current ranking data use `league update`.

 ```
-!update
+!league update
 ```

 If you want to PERMANENTLY delete your league to free up the league_id, use `league delete`